tessalt/coffeescriptbook/book.md

 **Note** The `print` command just outputs the result of our code to a console.
 In the browser, `print` doesn't exist, but you can use `console.log` for the same purpose.

 A variable will retain the value you assigned to it until you change it.
-You can change a variable any time in your program (hence the name).
+You can change a variable any time in your program (hence the name *variable*).

 ```
 color = "green"